A Survey on Wi-Fi Sensing Generalizability: Taxonomy, Techniques, Datasets, and Future Research Prospects: Taxonomy

 \subsubsection{Angle Indicators}

-Angle indicators are also used to enhance the generalizability of Wi-Fi sensing.
-Li et al.~\cite{2-13li2020location} use Angular Difference of Arrival (ADoA) for location-free CSI-based activity recognition.
+Angle indicators are also used to enhance the Wi-Fi sensing generalizability.
+Li et al.~\cite{2-13li2020location} use Angular Difference of Arrival for location-free CSI-based activity recognition.
 EasyTrack~\cite{2-111han2023position} utilizes AoA–AoD values, leveraging changes in the length and direction of the Wi-Fi signal path.
 Through incremental calculations and dynamic path extraction, it can reconstruct gesture trajectories in real-time without relying on the initial gesture position or a fixed device location.
 3D-ID~\cite{2-76ren2022robust} uses 2D AoA estimation of signal reflections to enable Wi-Fi to visualize a person in the environment.
-This visualization is then digitized into a 3D body representation using deep learning, which extracts both the static body shape and dynamic walking patterns for person re-identification.
+This visualization is then digitized into a 3D body representation, which extracts both the static body shape and dynamic walking patterns for person re-identification.

 Table~\ref{tab:preprocessing_comparison} compares the advantages and limitations of four signal preprocessing strategies, explains their underlying generalization mechanisms, and summarizes the scenarios in which each approach is best suited.
 Based on this comparison, the analysis of signal preprocessing provides several critical takeaways and lessons learned for building generalizable Wi-Fi sensing systems.